I am dedicated to Utah Democrats.

 My dad came to this country wanting a better life, and through hard work, dedication, and a little luck, he obtained the American Dream.

 His dream of having his own business sparked the same desire in me.
 As the owner of a small business, I have have worked in or had businesses throughout Utah, including Box Elder, Iron, Washington, Summit, Utah and Salt Lake Counties.

 Utah is an amazing place, and its politics are as diverse as its landscape.
 We don't have a one-size-fits-all mentality in Utah, and our party cannot have one either.
-I believe Utah Democrats deserve the best candidates, the best resources, and the best chance at winning elections.
+Utah Democrats deserve the best and together we will make the best happen.

 I believe you have to trust in what people say, and I believe in people more than I believe in politicians.
-That is why I am running: I want to be a trusted leader and advocate who works hard for you.
+That is why I ran for Chair: I am your advocate who works hard for you.
 I don't make promises that I do not intend to keep.

 As a small business owner, I work every day to help our elderly navigate the increasingly complicated world of Medicaid and Medicare.

 As an attorney, I've worked on transportation and environmental issues, wetlands preservation, conservation, and contracts of all shapes and sizes.